Financial Aid, Fellowships, and Scholarships

 Our Student Loan Administration may be of help in finding preferred rates or government-subsidized loans.

 It is common for MA students to work on campus.
-Given the intense academic demands of our program, we recommend starting with 5 hours per week and seeing if you can handle up to 10.
+Given the intense academic demands of our program, we recommend starting with 5 hours per week and seeing if you can handle 10.

-Outside of RA work, you can search for student jobs at the Regenstein Library, the Smart Museum, the Court Theatre, and the Oriental Institute, or reach out to administrators at the 140 Centers and Institutes that we have on campus, to see if they have part-time work available.
+Outside of RA work, you can search for part-time jobs through GRAD Gargolyle once you have your CNET ID and password.
+Part-time jobs may be available at the Regenstein Library, the Smart Museum, the Court Theatre, the Oriental Institute, the 140 Centers and Institutes on campus, or NORC (the National Opinion Research Center).

 - Students from Asia and Oceania

-- Students from Europe and Eurasia (Europe, Russia, Central Asia)
+- Students from Europe and Eurasia

 - Students from the Middle East and Africa

-- Students from North and South America (Canada, Mexico, South America)
+- Students from North and South America

 In addition, our Office of International Affairs maintains a comprehensive list of funding available to international students.

-The Office of International Affairs is your best resource for any questions about on-campus employment, off-campus employment, optional practical training (OPT), and other visa-related issues.
+The Office of International Affairs (OIA) is your best resource for any questions about on-campus employment, off-campus employment, optional practical training (OPT), and other visa-related issues.

-For specific information regarding tuition and fees, including cost of living estimates, please visit Admissions and Financial Aid for the Division of Social Sciences.
+For specific information regarding tuition and fees, including cost of living estimates, please visit Admissions and Financial Aid for the Division of the Social Sciences.